Johnw7789/Go-iClient/README.md

 	// do stuff after auth here e.g. gen hme, fetch mail etc }()

-// * Wait for OTP, in this example we wait for a user to input it var otpInput string fmt.Print("Enter OTP: ") fmt.Scanln(&otpInput)
+var otpInput string
+fmt.Print("Enter OTP: ")
+fmt.Scanln(&otpInput)

-// * Send the code back through the channel to the iClient iclient.OtpChannel <- otpInput
+iclient.OtpChannel <- otpInput
 ```
 ## Usage